Towards multiloop local renormalization within Causal Loop-Tree Duality: Conclusions and outlook

 \section{Conclusions and outlook}

 In this work, we explored techniques for achieving an \emph{integrand-level} renormalization of multiloop multileg scattering amplitudes.
 We started by reviewing a method that exploits the expansion of the integrand around the UV-propagator in the Minkowski space.
 Even if this technology was successfully tested in Refs. \cite{Sborlini:2016gbr,Sborlini:2016hat,Driencourt-Mangin:2019aix,Driencourt-Mangin:2019yhu} up to two-loops, going beyond this level posses additional difficulties.
 These difficulties are mainly related to the presence of new overlapped singularities introduced by counter-terms in the different UV limits.
+In this regard, we also showed that our method shares several nice properties with BPHZ renormalization program, in particular when dealing with graphs without disjoint subgraphs.

 Thus, we exploited the nice properties of Loop Tree-Duality \cite{Catani:2008xa} to perform the UV-expansion in an Euclidean space.
 We took advantage of the so-called causal dual representations \cite{Verdugo:2020kzh} to expand around the infinite three-momentum regions inside the positive on-shell energies, which leads to more compact expressions.
 We tested the methodology with scalar Feynman integrals belonging to the Maximal Loop Topology (MLT) family at two and three loops, and the Next-to-Maximal Loop Topology (NMLT) at three loops.
 In all the cases, the counter-terms found locally cancel the non-integrable terms of the original amplitude in all the UV limits, hence rendering the expressions integrable in four space-time dimensions and without the need of introducing any additional regularization method.